 Seer leverages a PowerBI Dashboard, built in-house by the Data Strategy Team, that allows us to easily identify areas for improvement based on Quality Score metrics.

 Unfamiliar with PowerBI for search marketing?
-Read the guide here.
+Read the Power BI Guide

 We use this dashboard to:

 - Find high-level takeaways, pinpointing the root issue behind low Quality Scores